maliyash/Binary-Search-Tree/README.md

 # Binary-Search-Tree
 This program is an implementation of BST in Java using recursion.
-It performs basic operations in a Binary Search Tree.
-1.Insertion an element in a tree.
+It performs basic operations in a Binary Search Tree like Inserting an element in a tree.
-2.Deleting an element in a tree.
+Deleting an element in a tree.
-3.Searching for a value in a tree.
+Searching for a value in a tree.
-4.Finding the maximum value in a tree.
+Finding the maximum value in a tree.
-5.Finding the maximum value in a tree.
+Finding the maximum value in a tree.

 Delete function is divided into four cases
 (i) A leaf node (but not the root).